The example in vignette("piar")

 Non-parental imputation during aggregation

-Parental imputation is the usual way to impute missing elemental
+Parental imputation is the usual way to impute missing elementary

 index values during aggregation, and it is simple to do with